Benzales/Feedback_AI/README.md

   > Add a manual force bypass feature that skips over a mistake.

 DONE
-  > Implement regex codes to each answer to allow for a multitude of different answers (stop hardcoding).
+  > Implement regex codes to each answer to allow for a multitude of different answers.